Dami-Olus/Wanderlust_trial/README.md

 7. Team will be informed of new merge and pull recent changes from upstream
 =======
 GitHub is a walk in the park!

+Checking what happens if changes are made mid feature